-Maximum Loss: Limited to premium paid for the long option minus the premium received for the short option.
+The Max Loss is limited to premium paid for the long option minus the premium received for the short option.

-Maximum Gain: Limited to the difference between the two strike prices minus the net premium paid for the spread.
+The Max Gain is limited to the difference between the two strike prices minus the net premium paid for the spread.

 When to use: When you are mildly bullish on market price and/or volatility.